druxorey/code-practices/README.md

     ./script-name

+If you want to compile the test cases, use the following command:

+    g++ -DENABLE_TEST script-name.cpp -o script-compiled

+Then run it with the next command:

+	./script-compiled

 ### Golang

 To execute a Go script, navigate to the directory containing the script and compile it with `go` using the following command: